CHAPTER 1200. EMERGENCY RELIEF UNDER THE

 Official Note

 This rule recognizes and reaffirms the existing practice in many counties.
-The availability of each court to grant necessary emergency relief under the Act will vary greatly, both during the business and non-business day; therefore, it was deemed desirable to permit each court to promulgate such rules as would best serve its specific needs in providing for efficient implementation of the emergency relief provisions of the Act.
+The availability of each court to grant necessary emergency relief will vary greatly, both during the business and non-business day; therefore, it was deemed desirable to permit each court to promulgate such rules as would best serve its specific needs in providing for efficient implementation of emergency relief measures.

 Rule 1204.
 Venue.